mielemman/PetFit/README.md

 java src.main.Main
 This will compile and run the application.

-Running from Command Line:
+-Running from Command Line:

-Alternatively, you can run the application from the command line.
+-Alternatively, you can run the application from the command line.
 Open a terminal window in the root directory of the project and use the following commands:

 bash
 Copy code